 Maintenance Supervisor, Landscaper

-Ginger has had years of experience in gardening and landscaping from providing my her own gardening service here in Calgary to working in an orchard in the Kootenays, an organic farm on Vancouver Island and various landscaping companies along the way.
+Ginger has years of experience in gardening and landscaping from providing her own gardening service here in Calgary to working in an orchard in the Kootenays, which is an organic farm on Vancouver Island and various landscaping companies along the way.
 Her passions include art and science.
-In her early 20’s she studied painting at the Alberta College of Art & Design and later studied biology and geography at Mount Royal University, obtaining a Bachelor of Science in 2014.
+In her early 20’s, she studied painting at the Alberta College of Art & Design and later studied biology and geography at Mount Royal University, obtaining a Bachelor of Science in 2014.
 Ginger has worked for the federal government at the Agroforestry Development Centre in Indian Head, Saskatchewan as well as for the Municipal Government of Calgary in Waste & Recycling.
 She enjoys working with the earth and being in the elements.
 Her previous personal and educational endeavors have taught her the importance of working with the planet in a sustainable manner for the benefit of not only our species but every other species as we are all intricately connected.
 Ginger is happy to be a part of efforts to naturalize and beautify my hometown in my first season working with Eco-yards.

 Landscape Designer, Landscaper

 Ysabel is a recent graduate student from University of Alberta majoring in Environmental Studies.
 She has earned certifications in Sustainability and Urban Design from University of Alberta and Simon Fraser University, respectively.
 For the past four summers, she has been working at Macdonald Island Miskanaw Golf Course in Fort McMurray as a Golf Operator.
 Her job there entails a diverse array of jobs such as horticulture, course maintenance, and events set-up.